PFC - ÍÃ×ÓÏÈÉú Women PhotosFor UOP Use Only

 Worried about your grades?

-If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer this course with a foundation year to bring you up to speed.
-When you successfully finish, you'll get a guaranteed place on this course.
+If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer BSc (Hons) Sport Management with a Foundation Year through our partners at ICP to bring you up to speed.
+When you successfully finish, you'll get a guaranteed place on BSc (Hons) Sport Management.

-Explore BSc (Hons) Sport Management with Foundation Year
+Typical offers for BSc (Hons) Sport Management with Foundation Year

 Your facilities